CLAIR-A: Leveraging Large Language Models to Judge Audio Captions: Acknowledgements

-\textbf{Acknowledgements:} We would like to acknowledge Jeeweon Jung for his helpful contribution to the data used in the paper.
+As part of their affiliation with UC Berkeley, the authors were supported in part by the National Science Foundation, the Ford Foundation, and/or the Berkeley Artificial Intelligence Research (BAIR) Industrial Alliance program.
+Sky Computing Lab is supported by gifts from Accenture, AMD, Anyscale, Cisco, Google, IBM, Intel, Intesa Sanpaolo, Lambda, Lightspeed, Mibura, Microsoft, NVIDIA, Samsung SDS, and SAP.
+We thank Jeeweon Jung for his helpful contribution to the data used in the paper.
 GPT-4o was used to check the language of the paper (all sections) for spelling and grammar concerns.